dweath411/Spotify/README.md

 **Responsive UI:** User-friendly interface styled to align with Spotify's theme.

 ## Spotipy Documentation
-For more information about the Spotify API wrapper used in this application, visit the [https://spotipy.readthedocs.io/en/2.24.0](Spotipy documentation).
+For more information about the Spotify API wrapper used in this application, visit the [Spotify Documenation](https://spotipy.readthedocs.io/en/2.24.0)

 ### Table of Contents
 Prerequisites